owncloud/cdperf/docs/tests.md

 Script: `/root/cdperf/tests/k6/test-issue-github-ocis-1018-propfind-flat-1000-files.js`

-This test crates many (1000 a 1kB) files in the root of the cloud.
+This test creates many (1000 a 1kB) files in the root of the cloud.

 The files are uploaded and afterwards, a PROPFIND to the root directory is done.